LIVING FOR GOD’S PURPOSE, PLEASURE, AND PRAISE

 19 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?

 Beloved, you are created in Christ Jesus for God’s purpose, pleasure, and praise.
-You were bought by the Lord Jesus with His precious blood, not as His slave but as His bride.
-Therefore, devote your life to God’s pleasure, purpose and praise.
+The Lord Jesus bought you with His precious blood, not as His slave but as His bride.
+Therefore, devote your life to God’s pleasure, purpose, and praise.